-Being proactive makes a good impression and lets the inspector know the company is invested in meeting requirements.
+Being proactive makes a good impression and lets the inspector know the company has invested in meeting requirements.
 Provide documentation of steps the company took to address any previous violations.

 2. Collect Proof of System Service and Inspections

-Collect the necessary paperwork to prove that licensed professionals have serviced fire alarms, fire extinguishers, sprinkler systems and fire pumps within the required timeframe.
-How often is a fire inspection required?
-Depending on the type of system, fire alarms are typically serviced either annually, semiannually or quarterly.
+Collect the necessary paperwork to prove that licensed professionals have serviced fire alarms, fire extinguishers, sprinkler systems and fire pumps within the required time frame.
+How often do you need a fire inspection?
+Depending on the type of system, fire alarms typically need service annually, semiannually or quarterly.

-Collect the necessary paperwork to show that cooking hoods, if applicable, have been serviced by a licensed professional within the required timeframe (usually the past six months for standard cooking operations).
-Additionally, collect any necessary paperwork to show that any generators have been serviced by a licensed professional within the required timeframe, usually the past year.
+Collect the necessary paperwork to show that applicable cooking hoods have received attention from a licensed professional within the required time frame, usually the past six months for standard cooking operations.
+Additionally, ccollect documentation proving an experienced technician has serviced any generators within the required time frame, usually the past year.

 3. Make Appointments for Any Outstanding Safety Systems Maintenance

 Maintain safety systems with the help of reputable, licensed contractors.
 Inspection, testing, and maintenance (ITM) of these systems can be complex and requires trained professionals with significant expertise in the field.

-The company that provides inspection services should be able to complete or coordinate installation and and repair services to make sure everything is working correctly.
+The company that provides inspection services should be able to complete or coordinate installation and repair services to make sure everything is working correctly.
 This company should also provide detailed documentation of any problems and their solutions.
-Many companies can perform several aspects of ITM at once, including checking emergency lighting, exit signs, fire extinguishers, Sprinkler systems, and fire alarms.
+Many companies can perform several aspects of ITM at once, including checking emergency lighting, exit signs, fire extinguishers, sprinkler systems and fire alarms.

 4. Make Appointments for Any Outstanding Heat Systems Maintenance

-Make sure all appliances that generate heat are regularly maintained.
-These appliances include boilers, furnaces, radiators, stoves, ovens, and heat-producing manufacturing equipment.
+Maintain all heat-generating appliances, including boilers, furnaces, radiators, stoves, ovens and heat-producing manufacturing equipment.
 In the kitchen, cooking appliances should have hoods and hood suppression systems for automatic suppression of kitchen fires.
 These systems must also receive regular maintenance.

 5. Protect Special Hazards